ibz-arain/DocMate/README.md

 </div>

-## DocMate - AI-Powered Document Processing Platform
+## DocuMate - AI-Powered Document Processing Platform

-DocMate is a sophisticated platform that combines document processing capabilities with advanced spreadsheet functionality and AI-powered analysis.
+DocuMate is a sophisticated platform that combines document processing capabilities with advanced spreadsheet functionality and AI-powered analysis.

 ## Features